reillypascal/personalsite-ssg/pages/posts/2024/05/receiving-webmentions-part-1.md

 ## One More Thing

 At this point you could previously go [here](https://webmention.io/dashboard) and see any Webmentions that came in.
 However, there is one new feature to be aware of.
-I tested out my site using the "[Receiver Test #1](https://webmention.rocks/receive/1)" at [webmention.rocks](https://webmention.rocks), and it was giving me a 404 error.
+I tested out my site using the “[Receiver Test #1](https://webmention.rocks/receive/1)” at [webmention.rocks](https://webmention.rocks), and it was giving me a 404 error.
 When I talked to Webmention.io's creator Aaron Parecki in the [IndieWeb chat](https://chat.indieweb.org/), I learned that there are some new updates.
 As discussed in [this](https://github.com/aaronpk/webmention.io/issues/182) GitHub issue, Aaron wants to prevent Webmention.io from automatically accepting mentions for anybody who does not explicitly  ask for it.
 As a result, one final step is that you need to go [here](https://webmention.io/settings/sites) after signing into Webmention.io, and enter your site URL in the box.
 At this point, the receiver test worked flawlessly for me.

 ## Going Forward